-- 2.1 The Annual Internal Audit Report containing the key messages appears at Appendix A. The key messages include that the adequacy and effectiveness of risk management and internal control within the Norfolk Records Service is 'acceptable'. - 2.2 No specific audits were carried out for the Records Committee during 2009-10, however, our Corporate systems work covered the main systems used by the Record Office.
-No specific exceptions were raised regarding the Record Office and therefore, in the opinion of NAS, the adequacy and effectiveness of internal control and risk management for the Record Office is "acceptable". - 2.3 With the emergence and increasing significance of some risk topics including sustainability and Anti-Fraud and corruption activity, the Chief Internal Auditor's Annual Internal Audit Report also comments briefly on the adequacy and effectiveness of those arrangements. - 2.4 An audit plan for 2010/11 was agreed with the then Director of Corporate Resources and Cultural Services prior to presentation to and approval by the Norfolk County Council Audit Committee in April 2010.
+- 2.1 The Annual Report containing the key messages appears at Appendix A. The key messages include that the adequacy and effectiveness of risk management and internal control within the NMAS is "Acceptable". - 2.2 Audits of Cromer Museum, Renaissance in the Regions and Museums and Archaeology Project Management (Financial Management and Budget Monitoring) and a follow up audit at Gressenhall Museum were undertaken.
+The NMAS also relies on some NCC corporate systems which are included NCC annual audit plan and no specific exceptions were raised in relation to NMAS.
+Based on the results of these audits, in the opinion of NAS, the adequacy and effectiveness of internal control and risk management is "Acceptable" subject to further strengthening of controls through implementation of the agreed actions arising from the reports shown at 4.1 of the attached report. - 2.3 With the emergence and increasing significance of some risk topics including sustainability and Anti-Fraud and corruption activity, the Chief Internal Auditor's Annual Internal Audit Report also comments briefly on the adequacy and effectiveness of those arrangements. - 2.4 An audit plan for 2010/11 has been agreed with the then Director of Corporate Resources and Cultural Services prior to presentation to and approval by the Council's Audit Committee in April 2010.